KVSlab/bloodflow/docs/source/getting_started.rst

 The file ``run_from_config.py`` provides an example for running a simulation using artery.fe and reproduces the results presented in reference [Kolachalama:2007]::

-  $ python demo_arterybranch.py config/demo_arterybranch.cfg
+  $ python3 demo_arterybranch.py config/demo_arterybranch.cfg

 to run a simulation over four cardiac cycles, storing the output for the final cardiac cycle only.
 This automatically creates a directory inside the output directory, which has the same name as the .cfg file used in the simulation.
 All output is stored in this directory.
 Additionally, the simulation creates a file 'data.cfg' inside the output directory, which can be used to configure postprocessing and create figures from the output.
 To produce figures from the output use::

-  $ python postprocess.py output/4cycles_last/data.cfg
+  $ python3 postprocess.py output/4cycles_last/data.cfg

 This creates three directories area, flow, and pressure inside the output directory, which contain the corresponding figures.